 Take out a policy with the coverage needed, make the affordable monthly payments, then upon the insured’s passing, the beneficiary will receive a lump-sum payment to cover the final expenses.
 They can spend the money on whatever is deemed necessary.
 There are no restrictions on what it has to be used for.

 Most large insurance companies offer this type of coverage.
 While each insurance company sets its own guidelines for coverage, there are some standards of what is available in the market.

 - Average premium: $50 – $70 per month

 - Age range: 50 – 80

-Policy amounts are available from $2,000 to $40,000 with the typical person paying around $50 – $70 a month.
+Death benefits are available from $2,000 to $40,000, with the typical person paying around $50 – $70 a month.
 Of course, the amount of coverage you have will heavily impact the premium you pay.
 More coverage equals higher premiums.
 Age, health, and gender also play a role in determining the price.

-The typical age range for taking out a policy is 50-80, however, some companies do not have a minimum age for coverage and some companies will accept applications for seniors over 80.
+The typical age range for taking out a policy is 50-80.
+However, some insurance companies do not have a minimum age for coverage, and some will accept applications for seniors up to 90.

 These plans are very simple to understand and easy to obtain.
-There is no medical exam required like other types of similar products and there are no waiting period options available, meaning you could get day one coverage.
+There is no medical exam required like other types of similar products, and there are no waiting period options available, meaning senior citizens could get immediate coverage.